 At the fundamental level, the codebase for both Magento Open Source and Magento Commerce remains the same.
 However, some additional features are only available in the Commerce edition.

 Commerce outweighs Open Source when it comes to performance.
 It is more agile, leaner, and more extendable.
 This is done through optimized databases using leaner versions of the code.
-Magento Commerce also includes Fastly, which is a Content Delivery Network extension that efficiently serves up content through caching.
+Magento Commerce also includes Fastly, a Content Delivery Network extension that efficiently serves content through caching.
 This indicates faster pages and content loading and higher revenue at the same time.

 The catalog permission feature allows retailers to choose specific categories to engage with a specific group of customers.
 In Magento Open Source, the Catalog Management is simplified with multiple visual tools while the Commerce edition has a more advanced one.